This guide will walk you through how to use a single Splash page to host a hybrid event and cater to guests attending IRL (in real life) or online.

 - Bulk select your guests and click Add to List.

 - Name your list or add guests to a pre-made list.

 - Repeat steps 1-7 to create a list of guests attending virtually.

 - Create a reminder email for each list and be sure to include the event safety guidelines for those attending in-person and the Virtual Check-In email element for those attending via the Virtual Event Page (see below).

 |Pro Tip: Give give guests the option to easily change their registration from in-person to online or vice versa.
 Read about how to enable the modify RSVP feature on your event page.|

 6. Managing on-site and virtual check-in

-As for your virtual guests, they can start checking themselves in 30 minutes before your event's start time using their Virtual Event URL.
+As for your virtual guests attending via the Virtual Event Page, they can start checking themselves in 30 minutes before your event's start time using their Virtual Event URL.
 They'll be met with a personalized greeting and a branded space to view your event.

 |Warning: A guest can only use their Virtual Event URL on one browser and on one device at a time.
 To ensure your guest's don't get locked out, make sure they don't share their URL and don't have their link open on multiple browsers or multiple devices at once.|

 7. Sending on-demand content post-event